maestrodev/maestro-flowdock-plugin/README.md

 # maestro-flowdock-plugin
-Maestro plugin providing a "task" to send flowdock messages.
+Maestro plugin providing a "task" to send Flowdock messages.
 This plugin is a Ruby-based deployable that gets delivered as a Zip file.

 <http://flowdock.com/>